mccurdyc/www/content/post/2019-07-06-seniority.md

   Do queues get backed up?

 ### 14. Know where to look (or who to ask) when questions arise
-* e.g., If I know there is an issue in a service owned by another team, this person may go quickly look at the code and then ask questions to establish more confidence.
+* e.g., If they know there is an issue in a service owned by another team, this person may go quickly look at the code and then ask follow-up questions rather than just going directly to someone and asking a question.

-### 15. Understand industry idioms and/or best practices (and aware of when not to use them)
+### 15. Understand industry idioms and/or best practices
 * e.g., Go Proverb: "The bigger the interface, the weaker the abstraction<sup>7</sup>"

 ### 16. Estimate accurately, consistently<sup>4</sup>